ZoppelUniversesrls/Vrider/README.md

   - Contract distributes sFUEL when conceding MINTER_ROLE if balance is low
   - Owner can update ETH amount correctly

-### ArtifactGenerator Contract
+### AssetGenerator Contract

-The ArtifactGenerator contract is an ERC-721 token with the following features:
+The AssetGenerator contract is an ERC-721 token with the following features:

-- Name: ArtifactGenerator
+- Name: AssetGenerator
 - Symbol: ARTF
 - Role-Based Access Control: Uses AccessControl to manage roles such as DEFAULT_ADMIN_ROLE, MINTER_ROLE, and MARKETPLACE_ROLE.
 - Minting: Allows authorized minters to create new NFTs with associated metadata URIs.